jeschollaert/TAMARIND/README.md

        url="https://d3d00swyhr67nd.cloudfront.net/w1200h1200/collection/LSW/RBGM/LSW_RBGM_MN_CD3_279-001.jpg">

 ### Cooking & Empire: Tamarind Recipes
-During or following their [time/stay] in the British colonies, white women colonists like Mrs. Carmichael would often feature tamarind in English-language colonial cookbooks.
-Examples like Flora Steel and Grace Gardiner’s 1909 *The complete Indian housekeeper & cook: the duties of mistress and servants, the management of the house, and practical recipes for cooking in all its branches* is dedicated “To the English girls to whom fate may assign the task of being house-mothers in our Eastern Empire” (##).
+During or following their time in the British colonies, white women colonists like Mrs. Carmichael would often feature tamarind in English-language colonial cookbooks.
+Examples like Flora Steel and Grace Gardiner’s 1909 *The complete Indian housekeeper & cook: the duties of mistress and servants, the management of the house, and practical recipes for cooking in all its branches* is dedicated “To the English girls to whom fate may assign the task of being house-mothers in our Eastern Empire.”
 Here, culinary knowledge of tamarind is weaponized by British colonists to help train “fate[d]” future women to better work in service of empire.
 <param ve-iframe attribution="University of Leeds Library" license="public domain"
        src="https://archive.org/embed/b21528640/page/158/">